Back to blog

 If you work in enterprise IT security, you've heard of Chrome Enterprise, Edge Enterprise, Palo Alto Prisma Browser, LayerX, and Island.
 These are browsers or browser security platforms designed for organizations that need control over what happens in tabs.

 The security angle is real: enterprise browsers give IT teams visibility into browser sessions, control over data residency, and the ability to lock down extension permissions in ways that consumer browsers don't support.
-Gartner's 2026 Market Guide for Secure Enterprise Browsers predicted that browsers will become the core workforce platform by 2030, which is a remarkable claim about a technology that's been around since 1990.
+A colleague on the infrastructure side predicted browsers will become the core workforce platform by 2030, which is a remarkable claim about a technology that's been around since 1990.

-But this blog isn't about security.
-The security vendors got there first and they wrote very thorough documents about threat vectors and zero-trust architecture and all of that is correct and important and not what this piece is about.
+But this post isn't about security.
+The security vendors got there first and they wrote very thorough documents about threat vectors and zero-trust architecture and all of that is correct and important and not what we're focused on here.

 What matters for knowledge workers and founders and mid-market leaders is the human-agent interface layer.
 The browser is increasingly where humans monitor and direct AI agents doing work.
 You open a browser tab, your AI agent is running inside it, you can see what it's doing, you can redirect it, you can approve or reject its actions.
 The browser becomes the control plane for a workforce that includes both humans and AI agents.
 That's not an IT security story.
 That's a work design story.

-BYOD — bring your own device — got complicated when corporate data lived on personal phones and laptops.
+BYOD got complicated when corporate data lived on personal phones and laptops.
 The browser-native world simplifies that.
 Access corporate apps through the browser, sign in, do your work, sign out.
 Nothing installed, nothing stored locally, no IT-managed device required.

 Contractor onboarding is where this gets immediately practical.
 You have a contractor who needs access to your CRM, your project tracker, and your design files for three months.
 Browser-only access means: create an account, grant permissions, done.
 When the contract ends, revoke the account.
 No device wipe, no MDM enrollment, no "did they return the laptop" follow-up.
 The browser is the perimeter now, not the laptop.